mecparts/Ladder/README.md

 # Ladder
-The classic CP/M game Ladder re-written in Turbo Pascal.
+The classic CP/M game Ladder reverse engineered in Turbo Pascal.

 #### This is a rewrite in Turbo Pascal of the classic CP/M game "Ladder", originally written by Yahoo Software (not Yahoo!).